2ndsleep/2ndsleep.github.io/_drafts/networking/virtual_networks/explainers/2021-03-29-tcp-ip-part-2-link.md

 title: TCP/IP Explainer Part 2 (Ethernet)
 categories: networking virtual_network explainer
 toc: true
+description: How computers on the same LAN talk to each other
 ---
 The most basic part of TCP/IP networking is the Link Layer (AKA, Ethernet).
 This is how two network devices talk directly to each other.